Prestwich Cricket, Tennis & Bowling Club: Sections

 The club started as solely a cricket club up until tennis was introduced in 1891 (competitive fixtures commencing in 1893).
 Crown green bowls was included in 1914 with the most recent addition of an official sporting section being that of football in 2009.

 Prestwich Cricket Club

 Responsible for over 170 years of cricket in the town, Prestwich has played in numerous leagues and competitions right up to the formation of the Lancashire County League after the demise of the Lancashire and Cheshire League in 1994.
 The last decade has brought the club's most successful period in their entire history with three First Division Championship titles, three Walkden cups, three Division Two Championships, six Hulme Trophy cups and four T. Saville Whittle successes.
 This haul included an unprecedented Lancashire County League 'quadruple' in 2007 where the first and second teams both won their league and cup competitions.
 The current first team, captained by Steven Lorenzini, are reigning First Division champions.

-The club also has a third team competing in the North Manchester Cricket League as well as a thriving junior section playing competitive cricket at a number of age groups.
+The club has a third team competing in the North Manchester Cricket League as well as a junior competitive section for a variety of ages.